cdapio/cdap/docs/loom-docs/source/index.rst

 .. sidebar:: Continuuity Support

    Thanks for downloading Loom Beta.
-We would love to help you in getting started with this product.
+We would love to help you get started with this product.
-   Also, we would like to hear more about how we can make this product better.
-Please contact us at support@continuuity.com with any questions and/or concerns.
+   We would also love to hear about how we can make this product better.
+Contact support@continuuity.com and tell us what you think.

 .. toctree::